JesseLovesGrace/MT-ForNow-/README.md

 	Step 2: Clean data (removing irrelevant information and tokenization)

 Stage 2: Topic Modeling
-  Step 1: Find out whether Laten Dirichlet Allocation (LDA) or Latent Semantic Analysis (LSD) is good for topic modeling (I’ll try both to see if one fits better than the other)
+  Step 1: Find out whether Laten Dirichlet Allocation (LDA) or Latent Semantic Analysis (LSA) is good for topic modeling (I’ll try both to see if one fits better than the other)
   Step 2:  Topic model

 Stage 3: Ideological Analysis: